Brother Ali: Religion

 Ali converted to Islam at age 15 and followed Imam Warith Deen Mohammed.
 During this time, Ali was selected to join a group of students on a Malaysian study tour, in which they explored ways that a more liberal Islamic society could peacefully coexist with different religions.

 Ali credits his conversion to Islam to KRS-One, whom he met during a lecture at age 13 at a local Minnesotan university.
 When asked about his faith, Ali stated, "KRS-ONE was actually the one who told me I should read Malcolm X. He assigned The Autobiography of Malcolm X to me; I read it, and that's what led to me becoming a Muslim."

 Activism

 Many of Brother Ali's themes of social justice are incorporated into his lyrics, though he also takes part in activism outside of the music.
 He primarily focuses on themes of racial inequality, slavery, and critiquing the United States government, though overarching themes of hope, acceptance, and rising from sorrow are also often present.
 Much attention was garnered through Ali's album The Undisputed Truth, as it heavily criticized much about the United States' political system.
 After the music video for "Uncle Sam Goddamn" was released in 2007, it quickly gained much attention, and shortly after, the United States Department of Homeland Security froze a money transfer to his record label.

+Ali has been a long-standing advocate for Palestinian liberation and has used his music to speak out against Israeli actions in Gaza and the West Bank.
+Following the events of October 7, 2023, he became more vocal on social media, posting a Palestinian flag and writing "[Palestinians] have been kicked out of their land, and they’ve been raped, slaughtered, and massacred, with all of the biggest governments in the world backing it up,” which he believes led to a significant professional backlash.
+Ali stated that his social media reach was "shadow-banned" and that a major distribution company "ghosted" him, abruptly canceling a deal to distribute his 2024 album Love & Service, which included the song "The Collapse" specifically about Gaza.
+This culminated in what he described as an unprecedented, year-long industry "blackout" where he did not perform a single paid show for the first time in his career, a period he directly links to "insisting on talking about the Palestinians".